pjpuzzler/cpp-chess/README.md

-**This is a line-for-line remake of niklasf's 'python-chess' in C++\
+**This is a recreation of niklasf's 'python-chess' in C++\
 All credit for the original code and algorithms go to niklasf and his credits\
-The original source code can be found here: https://github.com/niklasf/python-chess**
+His source code can be found here: https://github.com/niklasf/python-chess**

 cpp-chess: a chess library for C++
 ========================================